 Talent availability is key for the development of the health industry in Catalonia.
 What can be done to keep attracting talent to Barcelona and Catalonia?

 Sebastian: What attracted me to Barcelona was the lifestyle and the quality of life.
 The fact that in the city you have the sea, the mountains, you can go hiking, skiing, surfing, all in the same day.
-It’s a slower pace of life than where I was in London, but still has the cosmopolitan feel.
+It’s a slower pace of life than where I was in London, but it still has a cosmopolitan feel.
 I think Barcelona should really play to that strength: the very high quality of life.

 Funding from international venture capital firms is rising in Catalonia; how can we keep accelerating this process and compete with other locations?

 Sebastian: One thing would be focusing on translational funding.
-Provide government initiatives to bridge the gap between early stage research and commercialization, so startups are developed and de-risked enough for investors to come in.
+Provide government initiatives to bridge the gap between early-stage research and commercialization so startups are developed and de-risked enough for investors to come in.

 What are your goals for the future?
 What would you like to accomplish?

 Marta: Our goals are for the long term.
-We are ourselves a startup, building the pieces of a firm with a long-term vision to become a platform for the continuous investment in great health technology companies internationally.
+We are a startup, building the pieces of a firm with a long-term vision to become a platform for continuous investment in great health technology companies internationally.